-Day-to-day climate risk-related responsibilities are led by the Enterprise Risk Management (ERM) team with direct oversight by the Chief Risk Officer & Chief Operating Officer.
-Regular reports are provided to the ESG Working Group, the Risk Management Oversight Committee and the Board's Risk Committee.
-These reports provide updates on matters such as emissions data, scenario analyses, disclosures and progress towards our overall ESG plan.
+Day-to-day climate risk-related responsibilities are led by the Enterprise Risk Management (ERM) team with direct oversight by the Chief Risk Officer.
+Regular reports are provided to the Corporate Responsibility Working Group, the Risk Management Oversight Committee and the Board's Risk Committee.
+These reports provide updates on matters such as emissions data, scenario analyses, disclosures and progress towards our overall climate risk program strategic initiatives.